 A streamlined payment plan is a suitable option for those who have the ability to pay but prefer not to pay everything they can afford every month.
 It allows you to pay a fixed amount, even though you can afford to make a larger payment.

-If you’re unable to pay off your tax debt before the IRS runs out of time to collect, you can apply for an Offer in Compromise.
+If you’re unable to pay off your back taxes before the IRS runs out of time to collect, you can apply for an Offer in Compromise.
 This is an agreement that requires you to pay a one-off, lump-sum payment that is less than the total amount you owe.
 The acceptable amount for an Offer in Compromise is dependent on the maximum amount you can pay, not the amount you owe.
 If you have a very limited capacity to pay, you may get a great tax settlement.

 Nevertheless, the IRS has imposed strict eligibility requirements for Offer in Compromise.
 They’ll only entertain your application for an Offer of Compromise if you’re able to provide substantial evidence that you’ll never be able to pay the full amount you owe.
 An experienced and competent tax resolution expert can make a significant difference in the outcome of your application for an Offer in Compromise.